john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 64-bit unsigned integer | u8 |
 single-character string | S1 | c

+Also notice the use of the `least_significant_digit` keyword.
+We frequently don't need all the digits of precision that the 32-bit float `f4` provides.
+In this case we are saying that we only really need 3 decimal places of precision to be stored.

 It is also very common to create a variable for each dimension:

     >>> times = root.createVariable("time", "f8", ("time"))
     >>> layers = root.createVariable("layer", "i4", ("layer"))
     >>> latitudes = root.createVariable("latitude", "f4", ("lat"))
-    >>> longitudes = root.createVariable("longitude", "f4", ("lon"), least_significant_digit=3)
+    >>> longitudes = root.createVariable("longitude", "f4", ("lon"))

-Notice the use of the `least_significant_digit` keyword.
-We frequently don't need all the digits of precision that the 32-bit float `f4` provides.
-In this case we are saying that we only really need 3 decimal places of precision to be stored.

 It is also possible to create "scalar" variables, that have no dimensions and are just simple numbers.
 But these are not very common.
 Just leave off the dimensions: